Murchison Falls National Park

-The most spectacular view of the waterfall is on the top of “where the sight & sound of the Nile crashing through”, wide chasm make a memorable assault on the senses site -can be reached either by car/ a 30 minutes climb, leaving the Paraa launch.
+The most spectacular view of the waterfall is on the top of “where the sight & sound of the Nile crashing through”, wide chasm makes a memorable assault on the senses site -can be reached either by car/ a 30 minutes climb, leaving the Paraa launch.

 Rabongo and Kaniyo Pabidi forests

-Trails through Kaniyo Pabidi forest for 8 kilometer inside Kichumbar Gate, offer the opportunity to track chimpanzee and primates below Uganda’s largest left mahogany.
+Trails through Kaniyo Pabidi forest for 8 kilometers inside Kichumbar Gate, offer the opportunity to track chimpanzee and primates below Uganda’s largest left mahogany.
 Bird-watching is excellent with the opportunity of sighting rarities while the yellow-footed flycatcher, white thi horn-bill and Ituri batis.
 Nature walks are as well offered up at Rabongo forest.

-The park’s superior savanna game viewing aspect, this grassland wilderness is located between the Victoric Albert Niles with excellent views towards the western rift valley beyond Lake Albert in the DRC.
+The park’s superior savanna game viewing aspect, this grassland wilderness is located between the Victoria Albert Niles with excellent views towards the western rift valley beyond Lake Albert in the DRC.
 A drive from Paraa passing Delta Point takes 3 to 4 hours.
 Morning & late afternoon are the best times for sight game drives.
 A ranger guide from UWA is recommended to help you in most of your game drive.